 Step 2 - Open the Cartesian Data in SAAView and View the Unfiltered Data

-Start SAAView from SAASuite and click the CR_Logger option to select the multi_saa_allcart.mat file created in step 1.
+Start SAAView from SAASuite and click the Open Project button to select the multi_saa_allcart.mat file created in step 1.
 This will open the Cartesian data and display an unfiltered and filtered preview of the data.

 Figure 4: Sample data opened in SAAView